 Smart Retire will initially be available to members of the Smart Pension Master Trust with plans to roll out globally in 2021.

-Recognising that consumers have long enjoyed technology advancements in banking, payments and investments, Smart’s global mission is to transform pensions savings and financial well-being across all generations around the world through technology, and bring the pensions sector in line.
+Recognising that consumers have long enjoyed technology advancements in banking, payments and investments, Smart’s global mission is to transform retirement savings and financial well-being across all generations around the world through technology, and bring the pensions sector in line.

 Notes to editor:

 All figures, unless otherwise stated, are from YouGov Plc.
 Total sample size was 2114 adults.
 Fieldwork was undertaken between 19th –20th November 2020.
 The survey was carried out online.
 The figures have been weighted and are representative of all UK adults (aged 18+).

 Legal & General, J.P.
 Morgan, the Link Group, Barclays, Natixis Investment Managers, Chrysalis Investments, and DWS Group are all investors to date in Smart.